Vice Chancellor and President

 Professor O'Connor has served as a consultant to, or as a member of, various Government and non-Government bodies.
 He served as Chair of the Advancing Quality in Higher Education Reference Group and as Chair of the Queensland Minister for Education’s taskforce on bullying and violence in schools, the Queensland Schools Alliance Against Violence.

 Professor O’Connor is a board member of Open Universities Australia, Trade and Investment Queensland, and the Foundation for Australian Studies in China.
-He is a member of the Embracing 2018 Advisory Committee (the Queensland Government's legacy committee for the 2018 Commonwealth Games).
+He is a member of the Legacy Advisory Committee for the Gold Coast 2018 Commonwealth Games and is chair of the Queensland Art Gallery Board of Trustees.